theo2xl/mlb-stats/README.md

 * Specify the browser you tested with.
 Either Chrome or Firefox is fine.
 * For this simple exercise you should use HTML5 web storage to save the notes on a player.

-## Python/SQL Coding Exercise

-For this exercise you will be writing Python code to parse HTML and insert it into a PostgreSQL database that you will create.

-### Upon completion you will deliver the following
-* Python code that does the following:
- * downloads the [Leaderboard HTML](static/leaderboard.html) found in this repository
- * parses all stats for players and inserts it into a database table or tables

-* SQL statements to:
- * Create the table or tables that your Python code needs
- * A query that ranks these same players according to their 2014 [wOBA](http://www.fangraphs.com/library/offense/woba/)

-### Notes

-* Your Python code can assume the tables it uses have already been created.
-That is, it doesn't need to automatically create the tables.
-* Feel free to use any modules available via a ```pip install```.
-Include a ```requirements.txt``` file that lists the dependencies.